 Fields (cont.)
 PRP Remove RCT-select one of the following options from the drop-down list.
+Yes

-Yes No
+- No

 • Supervision VLAN ID-enter a number 1 between 4094.
 Enter 0 to disable.

+Supervision Priority-enter a number 0 to 7.

 Port-A Admin State-choose one of the following options from the drop-down menu:

 - Up

 - Down

 Port-A Link State-this is a status field.

 Port-B Admin State-choose one of the following options from the drop-down menu:

 - Up

 - Down

 Port-B Link State-this is a status field.

 Buttons Apply-saves the changes.

 Refresh-refreshes the screen.